-Revolving Loan Funds are a popular economic development tool, delivering high risk capital to projects that cannot be financed by conventional sources.
-Loans are generally used as gap financing where the existing bank financing and equity available are not sufficient to meet project costs.
+Revolving Loan Funds are a popular economic development tool, delivering high risk capital to projects that cannot necessarily be fully financed via conventional sources.
+Ithaca Area Economic Development (formerly Tompkins County Area Development – TCAD) loans are generally used as gap financing when bank financing and owner equity are not sufficient to meet project costs.

-The aim of the TCAD Loan Fund Program is to create quality employment opportunities by helping entrepreneurs start new businesses, expand current operations and attract businesses to Tompkins County.
+The aim of the Ithaca Area Economic Development (IAED) Loan Fund Program is to create quality employment opportunities by helping entrepreneurs start new businesses, expand current operations and attract businesses to Tompkins County.

-The TCAD Loan Fund Program is targeted to businesses selling a product or service to customers outside of Tompkins County.
-Businesses primarily selling products or services locally are considered if the business can demonstrate it will not compete with other local businesses and it will create or retain permanent full time jobs.
+The IAED Loan Fund Program will consider businesses that primarily sell their product or service to customers outside of Tompkins County.
+Businesses that sell products or services locally may also be considered for the loan program if the business can demonstrate it does not compete with other local businesses and will create or retain permanent full-time jobs.

-Since 1989, TCAD has loaned $2 million to 57 companies that have created over 900 jobs.
-TCAD can help connect you with the right loan for land, building, working capital, machinery, or equipment.
+Since 1989, IAED has loaned more than $4 million to 63 companies that have created over 900 jobs.
+IAED can help connect you with the right loan for land, building, working capital, machinery, or equipment.

 This institution is an equal opportunity provider, employer, and lender.